Mule (shoe): Styles

 In the twentieth century wartime mules of the 1940s were made of lino, oilcloth, felt, compounds of raffia, rattan, bark or synthetic hemp.
 1950s mules were made from plastic and decorated with feathers.
 The marabou mule promoted the time periods "sex-kitten" ideals.
 The styles for mules in the 1960s and in the 1980s mirrored the shoe trends of their respective decades.
 For the 1960s, mules had angular shapes and pointy toes.
 In the 1980s, this meant that mules were colorful, opulent, and highly accessorized with jewels.
-Mules in 2025 remain largely unchanged in style and are made with modern materials that vary by brand.

 Mules for men

 Mules not only came in different styles and various decorations, but also can be categorized by distinct types.
 In the nineteenth century, two male slippers were very popular mules.
 In the late 1880s, a very popular version of the mule at the time in England was the Albert.
 In addition to the Albert, the Alfred was also a man's boudoir, or morning slipper.
 This name comes from Daniel Green and Company 1892's "Alfred Dolge's Felt Slippers and Shoes."